jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - The Gramm-Leach-Bliley Act eliminated the Glass-Steagall Act's restrictions against affiliations between commercial and investment banks in 1999
   - **Security Control Assessment (SCA)**: an evaluation process of the different type of controls such as management, operational and security control within an information system, with the purpose of validation of the requirement of a control, correct implementation, operationally being followed as intended, and result is as desired
     - basically a formal evaluation of a defined set of controls, which may be conducted with the Security Test and Evaluation (ST&E); NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations ensure the security requirements and enforcement of appropriate security controls
+- [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087): activitiy that is unethical and unacceptable:
+  - (a) seeks to gain unauthorized access to the resources of the Internet
+  - (b) disrupts the intended use of the Internet
+  - (c) wastes resources (people, capacity, computer) through such actions
+  - (d) destroys the integrity of computer-based information, and/or
+  - (e) compromises the privacy of users

 [1.1](#1.1) Understand, adhere to, and promote professional ethics (OSG-9 Chpts 1,19)

 - As a CISSP, you must understand and follow the (ISC)² code of ethics, as well as your organization’s own code
 - 1.1.1 (ISC)² Code of Professional Ethics
-  - (ISC)² Code of Professional Ethics -- take the time to read the [code of ethics](www.isc2.org/Ethics)
+  - (ISC)² Code of Professional Ethics -- take the time to read the [code of ethics](https://www.isc2.org/Ethics)
   - At a minimum, know and understand the ethics canons:
     - **Protect society, the common good, necessary public trust and confidence, and the infrastructure**
       - this is “do the right thing”; put the common good ahead of yourself